Blog

 December 12, 2019

-Food Safety and Quality Bulk Food Grade Transportation Guidelines
+Food Safety and Quality Transportation Guidelines

 Food Safety and Quality Bulk Food Grade Transportation GuidelinesFood safety is a fundamental aspect of food supply chains and this should be achieved without compromise.
 Transporting food from factories is typically done in bulk as different food items are supplied to wholesalers like supermarkets.
 The Food and Drug Administration has stipulated guidelines that must be adhered to when transporting food in bulk.
 Aside from ensuring safety, manufacturers must ascertain that quality is upheld so the food arrives in proper condition.
 Here are five guidelines for transporting bulk food: